KarnB013/backup/README.md

 # Backup
 A shell script that takes system backups at regular intervals

+It also keeps a backup log (sample included) in same directory as shell script which tracks if a backup was created or not (in case no files were created/modified)

 To run the backup in background, use _./lcbackup &_

 Step 1 : On execution, the script will take a complete backup of all files in home directory and will store it in ~/home/backup/cbw24